-After medical school graduation, future OB/GYNs complete residency-training programs focused on health in all stages of pregnancy, from pre-conception to post-pregnancy.
-Residents learn about genetics, genetic counseling, and issues surrounding prenatal diagnoses.
+After graduating from medical school, future OB/GYNs complete residency-training programs focused on health in all stages of pregnancy, from pre-conception to post-pregnancy.
+Residents learn about human genetics, genetic counseling, and issues surrounding prenatal diagnoses.

 Many residency rotations also include in-depth instruction on ultrasonography, reproductive endocrinology, infertility, family planning, gynecologic surgery and gynecologic oncology.

 Residents can subspecialize and continue with fellowship training in a primary subspecialty (urogynecological surgery, maternal-fetal medicine, reproductive endocrinology, and infertility and gynecologic oncology) or other areas, such as family planning, adolescent gynecology and breast health.
 Most fellowships last about 2-4 years.

 Residents who don’t select a fellowship can go straight into practice.

 (What Is a Gynecologist?
 Click the link to learn more...)

 Having trained in both obstetrics and gynecology, new physicians may choose one field or practice both fields as OB/GYNs.

 - Physicians who focus on gynecology do not deliver babies or treat pregnant women.
 They conduct cancer screenings, treat urinary tract issues, and more.